There are currently two ways to share a Rise course with learners—send a shareable web link or export an LMS package.

 - Choose an LMS standard or select No LMS—Web Only.

-- If you choose an LMS standard, select a Tracking option (either a completion percentage or a quiz result) and decide if you want to display an Exit Course Link for learners.
+- If you're exporting an LMS package, select a Tracking option—completion percentage, quiz result, or Storyline block—and decide if you want to display an Exit Course Link for learners.

 - Click Export in the upper right corner again to generate the package.

 If Rise finds any errors in your course, such as a blank lesson, you’ll be asked if you want to edit the course or proceed with the export.

 Click Back to Course in the upper right corner to continue working while Rise exports your course.
 When it’s ready, you’ll receive an email notification with a download link.

 If your course is relatively small, you may immediately be prompted to download the zip package to your computer before you have a chance to go back to the course editor.
 Just choose a location on your computer and click Save.

 Click the download link in the notification email, then click Download Course on the web page that opens.
 Choose a location on your computer and click Save.

 For an LMS course, upload the zip package to your LMS.
 If your LMS requires you to identify the launch file, point to

 For a web-only course, extract the zip package, upload it to your web server, and give learners a link to the